 You are entitled to raise concerns about your academic results or appeal a result.
 You may also raise a concern or grievance for a range of non-academic matters, including harassment, vilification, and discrimination, misuse of personal information, financial matters and course applications.
 For more information, please see refer to TAFE Queensland’s Student Rules and Policies on our website.

-You can request to withdraw from your course by contacting your local TAFE Queensland campus either via the phone, email or in person.
+You can request to withdraw from your course by using the Enquire Now form (selecting withdrawing from or changing my course).

 Please note: parent/guardian authorisation is required for students requesting to withdraw who are under the age of 18 years.